 Banter didn’t know why, but a figure dressed all in black garnered no attention as if invisible.
-She was dressed totally in black and even the logo on her shoes was blacked out with a permanent marker to keep her as nondescript as possible.
+Her clothing was all black, even down to her shoes where she blacked out the logo with a permanent marker to keep her as nondescript as possible.

 “We have company,” she murmured under her breath as if she was alerting the gun.

 A young girl that Banter guessed was about five years old ran to the swing set that Banter had climbed earlier.
 The child stood out, dressed in a bright red and yellow jacket.
 A woman that Banter knew was a hooker and probably the girl’s mother was strutting along the sidewalk where the limo pulled up.
-She looked a little cold wearing only a short, tight red skirt and a white blouse showing a lot of cleavage.
+She looked a little cold wearing only a short tight red skirt and a white blouse revealing hefty cleavage.

 “Right on time today,” Banter said while she adjusted her hoodie lower on her face.

 “Limo’s sitting lower than normal, don’t you think?
 Bet he brought company.
 So what do you think?”